paurkedal/ocaml-caqti/README.md

       [ocaml-mariadb](https://github.com/andrenth/ocaml-mariadb)
       using asynchronous calls.
     - Supports transactions.
-    - Does not currently support describe.
     - Pools connections and caches statements.
   - PostgreSQL (`postgresql://`)
     - Implemented in terms of [postgresql-ocaml](https://mmottl.github.io/postgresql-ocaml/)
       using asynchronous calls.
     - Supports transactions.
-    - Supports describe.
     - Pools connections and caches statements.
   - SQLite3 (`sqlite3://`)
     - Implemented in terms of [sqlite3-ocaml](https://github.com/mmottl/sqlite3-ocaml)
       using preemtive threading for non-blocking operation.
     - Supports transactions.
-    - Supports describe, but without type information for parameters.
     - Does not pool connections or cache statements.

-Drivers are loaded dynamically based on the URI, but if dynamic loading is unavailable, you can statically link the `caqti-driver-*` libraries which you expect to use into your application.
+If you link against `caqti-dynload`, then drivers are loaded dynamically based on the URI.
+If dynamic loading is unavailable on your platform, you may instead statically link against the `caqti-driver-*` libraries which you expect to use.

 ## Documentation